VFD/SpecialCommand/Command/README.md

 Need to be change to match your's.\
 So you can use Node on the computer.

+## home.cmd

+Return to the USERPROFILE.\
+So, his home.

 ## Set-cp850.cmd

 Code page 850 is my default code page.\